VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module synthesizes Bzones and their land use attributes as a function of Azone characteristics as well as data derived from the US Environmental Protection Agency's Smart Location Database (SLD) augmented with US Census housing and household income data, and data from the National Transit Database.

-* This module step uses data sources including VESimLandUseData
+* Data sources include VESimLandUseData
-* This module step uses model types including Calculation steps
+* Model types include Calculation steps
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/CreateSimBzones.md
+* Documented in inst/module_docs/CreateSimBzones.md

 The models in this model step are: